hougii/MyCodeGen/README.md

 ## Acknowledgments

-- thanks  ShashangkaShekhar ,code init Auther,  i use your source code to append my requirement.
+- thanks  ShashangkaShekhar ,code init Auther,  i use your source code and append my requirement.